BAAI-DCAI/SegVol/README.md

 # SegVol: Universal and Interactive Volumetric Medical Image Segmentation
-The code and data is comming soon in this week.
+The inference demo code has been upload.
+The brief introduction and instruction are comming soon in this week.